Disable Game Mode on Windows devices using Intune

 Program Tab

-Provide the Install command, uninstall commandInstall behavior, Device restart behavior.
-Keep the same command for Install and Uninstall commands.
+Provide the Install command, uninstall commandInstall behavior, and Device restart behavior.
 Click on Next to proceed.

 • Install command: powershell.exe -Executionpolicy Bypass -File .\Gamemode_O.ps1